 Above all, the Second Life Battery project serves to gain practical experience.
 Initial test runs with two smaller storage facilities have already been made in the Hamburg Hafen City since 2015.

-The project is initially scheduled for a period of five years.
+The project is initially scheduled for a period of about 10 years.
 It is one of a few comparable projects of this kind worldwide and gives an insight into a future that has just begun.
 There are still relatively few traction batteries that are looking for a meaningful secondary application.
 But the picture will change drastically once electromobility has become a mass phenomenon

 The project partners expect the project to provide concrete insights into the technical design of a battery storage system that uses recycled batteries and see it as an important area of application for the future.